Wes0617/SecuroSurf/README.md

 ### 🔹 Is this a mod menu?

-No it's not! ___SecuroSurf___ simply blocks traffic from IPs you don't know, which is well within your rights, especially considering how vulnerable every aspect of this game is. ___SecuroSurf___ does not decrypt the game's traffic, and it doesn't interact with the game in any way.
+No it's not! ___SecuroSurf___ simply blocks traffic from IPs you don't know, which is well within your rights, especially considering how insecure this game is. ___SecuroSurf___ does not decrypt the game's traffic, and it doesn't interact with the game in any way.
 It does not contain any reverse-engineered code, nor any code that would violate the game developer's _EULA_.
 Furthermore, no decompilation or decryption was necessary to create the program.
+If all this doesn't convince you how trivial this program is, consider that the whole thing can be created by anyone with just [Windows Firewall](https://en.wikipedia.org/wiki/Windows_Firewall) (except it would be very cumbersome to use).
+However, the usual warnings apply because I am not a lawyer...
+I just want to play in peace: use this at your own risk.

 ------------------------------------------------------------------------------------------------------------------------